 Ephesians 2:19 So then you are no longer strangers and foreigners, but fellow citizens with the set-apart ones and members of the household of Elohim,

-These Gentiles are NO longer Gentiles, but are now fellow citizens with the set-apart one’s (those from the Southern Kingdom who were not divorced by YHWH) and are now members of the household of YHWH, or Israel.
+These Gentiles are NO longer Gentiles, but are now fellow citizens with the set-apart one’s and are now members of the household of YHWH, or Israel.
 Not part of something new called the Church.

 Ephesians 2:20 having been built upon the foundation of the emissaries and prophets, Y’shua Messiah Himself being chief corner-stone, in whom all the building, being joined together, grows into a set-apart Dwelling Place in YHWH, in whom you also are being built together into a dwelling of God in the Spirit.